bettylj/PetFinder/README.md

 # PetFinder
 PetFinder is a project created and developed by a group of University of Colorado at Boulder students.
-The project is a contribution toward CSCI3308 course in Fall 2015 semester.
+The project is a contribution towards CSCI3308 course in Fall 2015 semester.

 Team Members
   1. Jia Li
   2. Sophia Raji
-  3. Theerarun Tubnonghee
+  3. Theerarun Tubnonghee (Steve)
   4. Girishkumar Ramkumar

 Project Title